benyaminbeyzaie/bhhh_noise/README.md

 | :--------------------------: | :----------------------------------: |
 | ![mac](/screenshots/mac.png) | ![android](/screenshots/android.png) |

-## Details
+## Project Details

-This project is basically a clone of https://www.shhhnoise.com/ in flutter.
-I've used BLoC for state management and a semi-clean-architecture is used for code architecture.
+This project is a Flutter-based clone of [shhhnoise.com](https://www.shhhnoise.com/).
+It utilizes the BLoC pattern for state management and follows a semi-clean architecture for code organization.

-Changing the noises is very simple you just have to change `staticNoisePlayMap` in `repository/noise_player_model.dart` file (I should make another separated json file for static noise detail later!).
-Current noises are totally random and maybe not even good for mixing!
+To change the noises, simply modify the `staticNoisePlayMap` in the `repository/noise_player_model.dart` file.
+(Note: In the future, I plan to move the static noise details to a separate JSON file.)
+The current noises are randomly selected and may not be optimal for mixing.

-Feel free to contribute.
+Contributions are welcome!
+Feel free to contribute to the project and make it even better.